forasoft/PulseTile/README.md

 ```

 7. Add components to src/app/index.js and src/app/index.route.js
-   * To add functionality also the index.js and index.route.js files should be updated also.
+   * You should register the component with Angular.
+To add functionality also the index.js and index.route.js files should be updated also.
 Within the index.js the component addition in general looks like this:
    ```
   import ClinicalnotesListComponent from './rippleui/pages/clinical-notes/clinicalnotes-list.component';

+  const app = angular.module('app', []).component('clinicalnotesListComponent', ClinicalnotesListComponent)
    ```
-   where PatientBannerComponent is basically the AngularJS view name, and /rippleosi/pages/patient-details/ is the path to necessary for plugin files (listing and functionality of files for an example module are listed below);
+   where ClinicalnotesListComponent is basically the AngularJS view name, and /rippleosi/pages/clinical-notes/ is the path to necessary for plugin files (listing and functionality of files for an example module are listed below);
    * index.route.js is used for routing, so the application will know where to look for plugin's pages.
 For example, this is general view of a single plugin's code for route file:
    ```
     .state('clinicalNotes', {